 CVIS technology has created an environment that enables faster and more precise case analysis.
 Being able to access that information from the cloud enables clinical experts to promptly address the needs of critical patients from anywhere in the world.

 Editor's note: This blog is the first in a four-part series about the benefits of cardiovascular information systems.
-To learn more visit Hca.fujifilm.com/IT
+The second blog is here, and the third blog is here.
+The last article in the series is The Benefits of Data Analytics in Clinical Reporting.
+To learn more visit https://www.hitachihealthcare.com/it

 - Grandview Research.
 Cardiovascular Information System Market Size, Share & Trends Analysis Report By System Types (CVIS and CPACS), Mode Of Operation (Web-based, On-site and cloud-based) And Segment Forecasts, 2015 - 2024